changliao1025/hexwatershed_tutorial/README.md

 - `cd hexwatershed/build`

-- If you are using brew on MacOS:
+- If you are using homebrew on MacOS:

    `cmake CMakeLists.txt -DCMAKE_CXX_COMPILER=g++-11`